MikeKalnt/BSvBS/README.md

 ```

 ## Requirements
-This project has been developed and tested in Python 3.8.10 and requires the following libraries:
+This project requires the following:
+- Python
 - NumPy
 - Matplotlib
 - Itertools